rkirkendall/medplum-mcp/README.md

 ## 🚀 Project Description

-This project implements a Model Context Protocol (MCP) server designed to seamlessly interact with a Medplum FHIR server.
+This project implements a **complete Model Context Protocol (MCP) server** designed to seamlessly interact with a Medplum FHIR server.
 The MCP server provides a standardized interface, enabling Large Language Models (LLMs) to perform Create, Read, Update, and Search (CRUDS) operations on various FHIR resources through a comprehensive suite of tools.
-This empowers users to manage healthcare data stored in Medplum using natural language commands, which are intelligently translated into specific actions on the FHIR server via the Model Context Protocol standard.
+This empowers users to manage healthcare data stored in Medplum using natural language commands through any MCP-compatible client (Claude Desktop, VS Code MCP extensions, etc.).

-The primary objective is to allow users to intuitively manage patient information by conversing with an LLM.
-The LLM, in turn, leverages the MCP tools to execute these requests against the FHIR server.
+The server implements the full MCP protocol specification, providing 22 comprehensive FHIR resource management tools that can be discovered and executed by any MCP client.
+Users can intuitively manage patient information, practitioners, organizations, encounters, observations, and more by conversing with an LLM that leverages the MCP tools to execute requests against the FHIR server.

 ## ✨ Current Status

-🚧 **This project is currently under active development** 🚧
+🎉 **MCP Server Implementation Complete!** 🎉

 **What's Implemented:**
 - ✅ Core FHIR resource management tools (Patient, Practitioner, Organization, Encounter, Observation, Medication, etc.)
-- ✅ OpenAI LLM integration and test harness
+- ✅ **MCP Server Protocol Implementation** - Full Model Context Protocol server with stdio transport
-- ✅ Comprehensive tool schemas for LLM interaction
+- ✅ Comprehensive tool schemas for LLM interaction (22 FHIR tools)
 - ✅ Jest integration tests for all tools
 - ✅ Medplum FHIR server connectivity and authentication

-**In Progress/Planned:**
-- 🔄 **MCP Server Protocol Implementation** (Critical missing component)
-- 🔄 Proper MCP client/server architecture
+- ✅ MCP Inspector testing and validation
+- ✅ Claude Desktop integration configuration

+**Ready for Use:**
-- 🔄 JSON-RPC communication layer for MCP clients
+- 🔄 The MCP server is fully functional and ready for integration with MCP clients
+- 🔄 All 22 FHIR tools are properly registered and working
+- 🔄 Server successfully authenticates with Medplum and executes FHIR operations
-- 🔄 MCP-compatible tool registration and discovery
+- 🔄 Tested with MCP Inspector - all tools discoverable and executable
+- 🔄 Claude Desktop configuration provided for immediate use

-**Current Limitations:**
+**Current Capabilities:**
-- The existing implementation uses direct OpenAI API integration rather than the standardized MCP protocol
+- Full CRUD operations on FHIR resources through natural language
-- Cannot be used with MCP clients (Claude Desktop, VS Code MCP extensions, etc.) without the protocol layer
+- Seamless integration with any MCP-compatible client (Claude Desktop, VS Code MCP extensions, etc.)
+- Comprehensive error handling and logging
+- Production-ready MCP protocol implementation

 ## 🌟 Features Implemented